 Creative Women Mini-Con returns for its 6th year -- and we have some exciting exhibitors for you to meet.
-We've assembled nineteen of the region's most talented creative women.
+We've assembled eighteen of the region's most talented creative women.
 And of course, we’re celebrating with a storewide sale (details below).

 Date: Saturday, September 29, 2018